Derek Chauvin: Officer’s aggressive behavior raises questions about excessive off-duty police work as trial approaches

 Frey said in a statement that officer “wellness” remains a priority for his administration and the city is working to “enhance oversight” of off-duty work.

 Dennis Kenney, a former police officer who teaches criminal justice at John Jay College in New York, said fatigue impacts cognitive function, likening it to people impaired by alcohol.
-He said officer fatigue makes it harderto concentrate and react and increases bad judgment and anger issues on the job.
+He said officer fatigue makes it harder to concentrate and react and increases bad judgment and anger issues on the job.

-On top of that, officers like Chauvin who work off-duty hours in the same precinct where they patrol a high-crimebeat might heighten their mental health risks and aggression toward the people they police, Kenney said.
+On top of that, officers like Chauvin who work off-duty hours in the same precinct where they patrol a high-crime beat might heighten their mental health risks and aggression toward the people they police, Kenney said.

 “If you’re in an environment where you’re constantly reinforced as doing security or policing, it shapes your perspectives of the people around you and how you react to them,” he said.